DanyEle/SIAG_ML_Traffic/README.md

 ### 2. Access the Flask Frontend

 Open up a browser and type in the address and port shown in the console where the Flask frontend was started.
-You should finally be able to access the Südtirol traffic service!
+You should finally be able to access the SÃ¼dtirol traffic service!
 In my case, I just type in my browser the following address:

 ```bash